douglas125/SelfTestingGAT_LLM/README.md

 - Changed default OpenAI model reasoning to `low`
 - Increased max tokens to 8192 on most cloud models to accomodate reasoning
+- Fix speech_transcribe_analyze.ToolSpeechAnalysis to return the correct string when not saving to a file